Johnny Chiang: Political career

 He was named the head of the Government Information Office in 2010.
 When Chiang was selected as a Kuomintang candidate for the legislature in April 2011, he resigned the GIO position and was replaced by Philip Yang.
 Chiang was one of five former GIO officials to appear on the ballot.
 He won election in 2012, and again in 2016.
 Chiang was chosen as one of five conveners of the Legislative Yuan's constitutional amendment committee in 2015.
 He shared foreign and national defense committee convener duties with Liu Shih-fang in 2016.
 Chiang announced his intention to contest the Taichung mayoralty in October 2017, becoming the second Kuomintang politician after Lu Shiow-yen to declare interest in the position.
 It was reported in February 2018 that Chiang had narrowly finished second to Lu in three different public opinion polls that served as the Kuomintang's Taichung mayoral primary.
 Chiang declared his candidacy for the 2020 Kuomintang chairmanship election on 25 January 2020, ten days after Wu Den-yih resigned the position.
 Chiang defeated Hau Lung-pin in the leadership election, held on 7 March 2020.
 Chiang took office as Kuomintang chairman on 9 March 2020.

 In March 2021, KMT chairman Johnny Chiang rejected the "one country, two systems" as a feasible model for Taiwan, citing Beijing's response to protests in Hong Kong as well as the value that Taiwanese place in political freedoms.
 In September of that year, Chiang lost his bid to retain the chairmanship, finishing third behind Eric Chu and Chang Ya-chung.

 Chang won his fourth consecutive legislative term in 2024, and was subsequently elected Vice President of the 11th Legislative Yuan.

 Personal life

-Chiang is of Hakka descent from Teochew people.
-He is married to the daughter of former legislator Liu Shen-liang.
+Chiang is married to Liu Tzu-ling, the daughter of former legislator Liu Shen-liang.
 He has two children.
 One of his uncles is Antonio Chiang, a former National Security Council secretary-general.